lholden/twine/README.md

 ### Is there an IPC mechanism?

 Nope!
-Why re-invent the wheel, [ZeroMQ][zeromq] does a fantastic job of this already.
+Why re-invent the wheel when [ZeroMQ][zeromq] does a fantastic job of this already.

 ```ruby
  ctx = ZMQ::Context.new(1)